-You can also buy rocks to paint in large bags at home improvement stores in the garden section.
-They’re fairly convenient, because you can pick up a bag when you’re at the store for something else.
+- Home Improvement Stores.
+You can also buy Mexican Beach Pebbles or mixed rocks to paint in large bags at home improvement stores in the garden section.
+They’re fairly convenient, because you can pick up a bag when you’re at at Lowes or Home Depot for something else.

 Rock tip: Don’t discount the stones that aren’t perfect flat ovals, they can be used for rock painting too.
 I turned this triangle stone into a snarky shark painted rock.
 It would also have made a cute slice of pizza.

-I don’t have the option to find or slice these on my own, so I have purchased them for specific projects.
+I don’t have the option to find these on my own, so I have purchased them for specific projects.
 These specialty stones are super-fun to try, plus they’re shipped directly to my doorstep.
 Win!